home-assistant/companion.home-assistant/docs/notifications/basic.md

             tts_text: Motion has been detected
 ```

-Please see the below table for new parameters to use after updating the android app to 2022.8+:
+Please see the below table for new parameters to use after updating the Android app to 2022.8+:

 | Old Parameter | New Parameter |
 |--------|--------|